department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/appt-notifications-service-map/service-map-workshop/research-plan.md

 ## Goals

-We've heard in previou research that Veterans receive inconsistent updates about their appointments, sometimes too many, sometimes too few.
-To improve how we deliver notifications, We want to better understand how different facilities manage appointment updates across the Veteran's health care journey.
+We've heard in [previous research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/research/jan-2021-appts-list-test/report-out.md#appointment-reminders-are-inconsistent) that Veterans receive inconsistent updates about their appointments, sometimes too many, sometimes too few.
+To improve how we communicate important scheduling information to Veterans, we want to better understand how different facilities manage appointment updates across the Veteran's health care journey.

 ## Methodology

 We will run a service mapping workshop with VA facility staff.
 This will involve three activities, defined below.

 Note that each activity can occur on a different day.
 Workshop and synthesis should be scheduled for the same week.

 All deliverables will be initially captured in the sensitive repo.
 Once map/report has been scrubbed of identifying information we will post it here.